pigeonburger/cloudflare-ip/README.md

 This is a script I made that will automatically update my A record's IP address whenever my web server's IP changes.

 I don't have (nor can I afford) a static ip, meaning that my IP address constantly changes.
 Whenever it <i>does</i> change (usually while I'm sleeping), it means that my site becomes completely inaccessible.
 So, I attempted to create a solution, which is this script.
-It can also send you an email to let you know it's been updated.
+It can also send you an email and log all IP changes to a file to let you know it's been updated.

 Be aware, this only works if your site is on the Cloudflare CDN.
 See the requirements below: